probmods/probmods2/chapters/bayesian-data-analysis.md

 -->

 Bayesian data analysis (BDA) is a general-purpose approach to making sense of data.
-A BDA model is an explicit hypotheses about the generative process behind the experimental data -- where did teh observed data come from?
+A BDA model is an explicit hypotheses about the generative process behind the experimental data -- where did the observed data come from?
 For instance, the hypothesis that data from two experimental conditions came from two *different* distributions.
 After making explicit hypotheses, Bayesian inference can be used to *invert* the model: go from experimental data to updated beliefs about the hypotheses.